BlaineKTMO/Karina-Navigation/README.md

 The trajectory controller is a 2 stage process which selects local waypoints to create a plan that it delivers to the robot.
 In the first phase, generated waypoints from VFH and Lane Follow are processed and are used to construct the plan (In this case - a single local waypoint).
 This plan is then sent to the next phase which features a controller that sends velocity commands to the drive motors.

 The velocity controller is a single stage process which obtains information about Karina's local environment from the costmap and sensor readings.
-These readings are checked to ensure the robot
+These readings are checked to ensure no imminent collisions.

 ## Wayfinder Nodes
 ### Subsumptive